 Although the City of Los Angeles has taken steps to place portable restrooms at the site of larger homeless encampments, at this time a majority of these encampments do not have this equipment readily at hand.
 As a result, at the site of a homeless encampment, human waste in the form of feces and urine commonly is found.

 Biohazards at a homeless encampment are not confined to this type of human waste.
 Approximately one-third of all homeless people have pets, primarily dogs and a lesser number of cats.
 Waste from these animals is also found at homeless encampments.

 Another grim feature of homeless encampments in some cases is the presence of animal carcasses.
 When a pet dies in an encampment, the remains oftentimes are not properly disposed of at the time of death.

-One of the reasons why encampments are not considered as positive ways of addressing the needs of homeless population, even by a good many homeless advocates, stems from the use of intoxicants in these encampments.
-The types of mind altering substances widely utilized include:
+One of the reasons why encampments are not considered as positive ways of addressing the needs of the homeless population, even by a good many homeless advocates, stems from the use of intoxicants in these encampments.
+The types of mind-altering substances widely utilized include: